jcclinton/wow-emulator/readme.md

 ## Overview
 This is a functional WoW emulator written in Erlang.
-Currently it supports authentication, character creation, world login, update data (ie you can see other players in the world) and movement data.
+Currently it supports authentication, character creation, world login, update data (ie you can see other players in the world), inventory and movement data.
 It has been tested on vanilla WoW; may work with TBC but won't work with newer versions.

 The emulator is made up of two parts, the login server and the world server.